kisdanta/STS_Angular_coding_conventions/css/README.md

 #Clean code

-1. Use 0 instead of none to specify that a style has no border.
+1. Use 0 instead of none to specify that a style has no border because it's shorter and save an amount of bandwidth.

 Bad
 ```scss